goblindegook/littlefoot/README.md

 ### `footnoteParentClass`

 The class name for the containing element of the original footnote content.
 Typically, this will be a class on an `li` that contained the footnote.
-This element may be removed/hidden, depending on the option specified for `originalFootnotes` This string does not have to be an exact match --- the class names will simply be tested for whether they include this string.
+This string does not have to be an exact match --- the class names will simply be tested for whether they include this string.

 Default: `'footnote'`